Langflow 1.10 just released!

 There’s nothing that gets the generative AI world as excited as a model launch, and last week OpenAI not only launched the open-source, Apache 2.0 licensed, gpt-oss model family but also the long awaited GPT-5.
 As developers, that actually gives us five new models: gpt-oss-20b, gpt-oss-120b, gpt-5, gpt-5-mini, and gpt-5-nano.
-If you want to experiment with these new models in Langflow, read on to find out how.
+If you want to experiment with these new models in Langflow, read on, or check out Melissa's video on using GPT-5 or gpt-oss-20b in Langflow on YouTube, to find out how.

 gpt-oss on your machine